marcrng/Parcel-Exploration/README.md

 - Building the storyboard that will have an overall aesthetic and theme
 - Including some type of regression analysis to determine correlation between things like property value and age of population.

+### Things to improve

+Some things weren't possible with the data available publicly, since Zillow's public API is no longer available.

+- Classify properties by square footage of the home itself, instead of the parcel
+- Compare homes based on # of bedrooms, bathrooms/renovations/features (pools, etc.)